Readathon fundraising ideas that are easier to run.

 Student prizes

-Use individual prizes sparingly and track them clearly so earned rewards do not get missed.
+Use individual prizes sparingly, and track them clearly so earned rewards do not get missed.

 FAQ